jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The effects our tools have in the world determines the philosophy we believe in.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
-As for the stepmother, she's no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.
+As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.

 Tools being levers of power, philosophy being the effect of tools, and main characters having a limited shelf-life, are the facts those who sell themselves, and their philosophy, as being the eternal single source of truth that will solve all your problems, don't like.

-- the stepmother used the rules to keep Cinderella inside them.
-When Cinderella stopped arguing using those rules, and reached for a tool to earn her freedom, the stepmother showcased her true philosophy.

 ## Mixed Ideologies Come By Ending Stories